 - We will also include a statement that the views expressed are your own, and do not represent the IRL program or RWJF generally

 Blog Submission and Review

-Submit your blog post by emailing it to Haley Cureton, IRL Sr. Communications Specialist: email@example.com.
+Submit your blog post by emailing it to IRL: email@example.com.
 The IRL team will review your blog post for appropriateness and get back to you with any clarifying questions or suggestions for editing before the blog is approved and goes live.
 Time from submission to posting is less than one month.
 If your submission is especially timely, let us know and we will work with you to get it posted at the right time.
 We look forward to hearing from you!

 Looking for inspiration?